 The idea of Skillco sprouted when Lockhart began working for the Utah Valley Chamber of Commerce as the Director of Government Affairs right out of college.
 With a Bachelors in Finance from UVU, Lockhart was often asked, ‘How did you get into the world of politics with a finance degree?’
 This type of question led Lockhart down a path to found Skillco.
 Lockhart told TechBuzz:

-“They were always left a little confused, not knowing how I was able to transition from a business industry to the political science world.
+“They were always left a little confused, not knowing how I was able to transition from a business degree to the political science world.
 As I was thinking about that, it dawned on me.
 When I was first in college, I had declared for political science and took plenty of courses during that time frame.”

 He continued, “As I was thinking about how my transcript proved I had the skill-set, I decided to create skill-based outcomes for my personal transcript.”Lockhart created an Excel spreadsheet containing every college course he’d taken, along with skills he learned from them.
 He presented the spreadsheet to Dr. David Conley, Director of Student Success at UVU, and Tammy Clark, Associate Provost of Innovation at UVU.
 Lockhart was then asked if he could develop something similar to his spreadsheet for all UVU students.